-investments in certain Australian resident companies listed on approved indices on the Australian stock exchange, that maintain franking accounts (a list of these companies is available on our website (search keyword: IR871)

-- interest in certain Australian unit trusts - limited exemptions for interests in certain venture capital interests that move offshore (for 10 income years from the income year in which the company migrates from New Zealand) - a 10% or greater interest in a controlled foreign company (CFC).
+- investments in certain Australian resident companies listed on approved indices on the Australian stock exchange, that maintain franking accounts (you can check this on our website by going to ird.govt.nz/asx-fif) - interest in certain Australian unit trusts - limited exemptions for interests in certain venture capital interests that move offshore (for 10 income years from the income year in which the company migrates from New Zealand) - a 10% or greater interest in a controlled foreign company (CFC).

 From 1 April 2014 the FIF rules generally no longer apply to interests in foreign superannuation schemes unless acquired when the holder was a New Zealand tax resident or the interest is grandparented.
-For more information see our guide Overseas pensions and annuity schemes (IR257).
+For more information see our guide Overseas pensions and annuity schemes - IR257.

-There's also an exemption from the FIF rules where the total cost of all the investment for FIF purposes is below NZ\$50.000.
+There's also an exemption from the FIF rules where the total cost of all the investment for FIF purposes is below NZ\$50,000.